jorys/CustomerApp/Readme.md

 - Add example of choreography (through events)
 - External API call with circuit breaker example
 - Add code first BDD changesets (with Liquibase)

-In progress:
-- Fix Run all tests not working
-- Add tests on stocks